zhasumit/javascript/javascript.md

 - undefined is given by JS engine
 - `null` is assigned by user
 - NaN stands for "Not-a-Number", and it's a special value that represents an undefined or unrepresentable numeric result.
 It's a property of the global object and is of type number.
+- `undefined` means the variable was never assigned.
+- `null` means you intentionally set it to "nothing".

 ```js
 let currentSubject = null   // need to take value, but now